iandc2008/Writeups/README.md

 # Writeups
-My writeups in the tryhackme & hackthebox plataform
+My writeups in the tryhackme & hackthebox plataform.